Robert Haven Schauffler

 Robert Haven Schauffler (April 8, 1879 – November 24, 1964) was an American writer, cellist, athlete, and war hero.
 Schauffler published poetry, biographies of Beethoven, Brahms, and Schumann and a series of books celebrating American holidays.

-Biography
+Early life, family and education

 Schauffler was born on April 8, 1879 in Brno, where his parents were missionaries.
-By the time he was two he was back in the United States where his family founded the Schauffler College of Religious and Social Work in Cleveland in 1886 for Bohemian immigrants who were interested in social or religious work.
+By age two, he was in the US.
+In 1886, his family founded the Schauffler College of Religious and Social Work in Cleveland, Ohio, for Bohemian immigrants who were interested in social or religious work.